 Our beauty writer once wrote about how, for years, she used eyeliner to cover up her insecurity over her small eyes, while Kristen Bell told us she refers to her eyes as “small and ferret-like.”
 In many ways, girls with small eyes seem to have gotten the short end of the stick—eye makeup requires a completely different technique, mascara smudges on our top lid, and don’t even get us started on eyeliner.
 The perfectly flicked cat eye that looks amazing on our round-eyed sisters just doesn’t translate the same way on smaller, hooded lids.
 Sigh.

-Not all liner is used to define.
-Some, like a flesh-toned, nude pencil, can open up your eyes and make them look wider.
-“Using a nude or pale eye pencil, like MAC Chromagraphic Pencil ($18) in NC15/NW20, on your inner waterline will make your eye appear larger,” Arlt says.
-Also, try Tarte Fake Awake Eyeliner ($20) or Stila Smudge Kajal Eyeliner in Topaz ($20).
+“Using a nude or pale eye pencil, like MAC Chromagraphic Pencil ($19) in NC15/NW20, on your inner waterline will make your eye appear larger,” Arlt says.
+Also, try Tarte Fake Awake Eyeliner ($20) or Stila Smudge Kajal Eyeliner in Topaz ($10).

 Tip #2: Smudge a Bit

 Not all lines have to be precise.
 According to Arlt, a little smudging never hurts, especially if you have smaller eyes.
 “If you line the bottom of your eyes with a pencil right at the lash line, then smudge a little into the outer corners, it will make your eyes appear larger and wider,” he says.

 Tip #3: Have a Softer Hand